 Workshops are independently organized full-day or half-day events that take place on the day before the main MobileHCI conference.
-Workshops allow researchers, practitioners, and students to meet in the context of a focused and interactive discussion and, thus, build a community.
-MobileHCI workshops might address various topics within mobile contexts, including but not limited to:
+Workshops enable researchers, practitioners, and students to engage in focused and interactive discussions, thereby fostering a sense of community.
+Thus, each workshop should offer a new, organised way of thinking about topics or suggest promising future research directions for the MobileHCI community.

 🗓️ Important Dates

-- Proposal submissions: TBD ~March 2026
+- Proposal submissions: 26th March 2026

-- Notifications to authors: TBD ~April 2026
+- Notifications to authors: 2nd April 2026

-- Camera ready deadline: TBD ~August 2026
+- Camera ready deadline: 18th June 2026

 Preparing the Submission